 9.1 It is noted that this power to implement the withdrawal agreement by regulations is restricted to where (a) the regulations are made on or before exit day and (b) the Minister considers that they should be in force on or before exit day.
 We agree with this restriction.
+We also note that the exercise of the power is subject to the enactment of the proposed Withdrawal Agreement and Implementation bill.

-9.2 We comment upon the scrutiny provisions which apply to these regulations in paragraph 6 in Part 2 of

-Schedule 7 below.
+9.2 We comment upon the scrutiny provisions which apply to these regulations in paragraph 6 in Part 2 of Schedule 7 below.